OWASP/ASVS/4.0/en/0x11-V2-Authentication.md

 Authentication is the act of establishing, or confirming, someone (or something) as authentic and that claims made by a person or about a device are correct, resistant to impersonation, and prevent recovery or interception of passwords.

-ASVS V2 Authentication, V3 Session Management, and V4 Access Controls have been adapted to be a compliant subset of selected NIST 800-63 controls, focused around common threats and commonly exploited authentication weaknesses.
-Previous verification requirements have been retired, de-duped, or in most cases adapted to be strongly aligned with the intent of mandatory NIST 800-63 requirements.
+ASVS V2 Authentication, V3 Session Management, and V4 Access Controls have been adapted to be a compliant subset of selected NIST 800-63b controls, focused around common threats and commonly exploited authentication weaknesses.
+Previous verification requirements have been retired, de-duped, or in most cases adapted to be strongly aligned with the intent of mandatory [NIST 800-63b](https://pages.nist.gov/800-63-3/sp800-63b.html#5-authenticator-and-verifier-requirements) requirements.

-NIST 800-63 is a modern, evidence-based standard, and represents the best advice available, regardless of applicability.
+NIST 800-63b is a modern, evidence-based standard, and represents the best advice available, regardless of applicability.
 The standard is helpful for all organizations all over the world but is particularly relevant to US agencies and those dealing with US agencies.

 Implementers requiring the full set of controls should review the entire standard, especially regarding evidence of identity, identity binding, identity assertion, the deployment and management of multi-factor, biometric and crypto devices, security usability, and more.